microsoft/frontend-bootcamp/step1-02/demo/README.md

 ### Adding styles

-Now that we've got the top of our application scaffolded, we can add some of our styles in the head.
+Now that we've got the top of our application scaffolded, we can add some styles in the head.

 ```html
 <head>